glamorous-chi/betahouse/README.md

 ### Built with

-- Semantic HTML5 markup
+- JavaScript
 - CSS custom properties
 - CSS utility classes
 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- JavaScript

 ### What I learned

-I learned how to fetch from the backend resource which I created
+I learned how to build a full stack project from scratch.For this project, I worked with React which is a JavaScript Library, that is used to develop SPAs (Single Page Apllications) which allow for seemless navigation between pages on a website.

 ### Continued development

-I will love to make sure users can see the details of a property they are interested in when they hover or click on the property
+I will love to make sure users can see the details of a property they are interested in when they hover or click on the property, and that users can search for a prperty by using the saerch bar in the hero section of the properties page.

 ### Useful resources